Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Problem Statement

 where $ F_{m, s^2} $ is the c.d.f. of Normal distribution $\NN(m, s^2)$.

 However, since the hypotheses in \eq{eq:hypotheses} are actually not fixed in advance, the naive $p$-value is not \emph{valid} in the sense that, if we reject ${\rm H}_{0, k}$ with a significance level $\alpha$ (e.g., $\alpha=0.05$), the false detection rate (type-I error) cannot be controlled at level $\alpha$.
 This is due to the fact that the hypotheses in \eq{eq:hypotheses} are \emph{selected} by data, and \emph{selection bias} exists.

-One way to avoid the selection bias is to consider the sampling distribution of test statistic \emph{conditional} on the selection event.
+One way to avoid the selection bias is to consider the sampling distribution of a test statistic \emph{conditional} on the selection event.
 Thus, we employ the following \emph{conditional} $p$-value